mnunesp/exercise1/README.md

-This is a new file man
+This is a new file man.
+I forgot the period.
+Wow.